huggingface/peft/docs/source/task_guides/semantic-similarity-lora.md

 <Tip>

-It is assumed that PyTorch with CUDA support, Pandas, NumPy, and WandB are already installed.
+It is assumed that PyTorch with CUDA support is already installed.

 </Tip>